a22vioja/mobileapp-programming-preferences/README.md

 ```
 <string name="save">save</string>
 ```
-I created a preferenc object in Main Activity class and added code to the onCreate method to get an instance if a SharedPreference
+I created a preference object in Main Activity class and added code to the onCreate method to get an instance if a SharedPreference
 ```
- private SharedPreferences myPreferenceRef;
+ myPrefRef = getSharedPreferences("preferences", MODE_PRIVATE);
- private SharedPreferences.Editor myPreferenceEditor;
+ myEdit = findViewById(R.id.settingseditview);

  protected void onCreate(Bundle savedInstanceState) {